xdmushui/partner-center-sdk/develop/purchase-partner-center-azure-reserved-vm-instances.md

 -   Credentials as described in [Partner Center authentication](partner-center-authentication.md).
 This scenario supports authentication with both standalone App and App+User credentials.
 -   A customer identifier.
 If you do not have a customer's ID, you can look up the ID in Partner Center by choosing the customer from the customers list, selecting Account, then saving their Microsoft ID.
--   A subscription ID for an active CSP Azure PayG subscription.
+-   A subscription ID for an active CSP Azure subscription.

 ## <span id="How_to_purchase_Azure_reserved_instances"></span><span id="how_to_purchase_azure_reserved_instances"></span><span id="HOW_TO_PURCHASE_AZURE_RESERVED_INSTANCES"></span>How to purchase Microsoft Azure reserved instances

-Once you have identified the active CSP Azure PayG subscription that you want to add an Azure reserved instance to, use the following steps to purchase it:
+Once you have identified the active CSP Azure subscription that you want to add an Azure reserved instance to, use the following steps to purchase it:

-1. [Azure RI enablement](#azure_ri_enablement) - Register an active CSP Azure PayG subscription to enable it for Azure RI.
+1. [Azure RI enablement](#azure_ri_enablement) - Register an active CSP Azure subscription to enable it for Azure RI.
 2. [Azure RI discovery](#azure_ri_discovery) - Find and select the Azure RI products and SKUs you want to purchase, and check their availability.
 3. [Azure RI order submission](#azure_order_submission) - Create a shopping cart with the items in your order and submit it.
 4. [Get order details](#get_order_details) - Review the details of an order, all the orders for a customer, or view orders by billing cycle type.